 Step 3) - Pour the melon puree into a bowl and add the sugar.
 Mix everything well.
 Add the cold heavy cream and the cold whole milk.
 Stir with a spoon until the sugar completely dissolves.

-Step 4A) - Now, pour the mixture into the bowl of the ice cream maker, close it, and turn it on.
+Step 4) - Pour the mixture into the bowl of your ice cream maker, close it, and turn it on.
 In about 40 minutes (depending on your model), your melon Gelato will be ready!

-Note: The best ice cream maker has a compressor that cools while it makes the ice cream.
-This type is similar to professional ones and is what we used for this recipe.
+The best ice cream maker has a compressor that cools while it makes the ice cream.
+This type is similar to professional ones and is what I used for this recipe.

 How to Choose the Best Melon for Gelato